Submit Document

 Source: https://englishprojectoxford.files.wordpress.com/2014/04/active-vs-passive-voice.jpg

-While sometimes Passive voice is the best choice for the context, using Active voice wherever possible produces a tighter text.
+While sometimes passive voice is the best choice for the context, using active voice wherever possible produces a tighter text.

 There seems to be a mistaken belief that complex sentences are expected in academic writing.
 Some ideas are complex and will require complex sentence structures to convey them.
-However, complexity for complexities sake has no place in academic writing.
+However, complexity for complexity’s sake has no place in academic writing.

 Consider: it is far easier for your reader to follow simple sentences.
-The more easily your reader can follow, the more likely they are to engage with your writing.
+The more easily your reader can follow it, the more likely they are to engage with your writing.
 The more engaged your reader can become, the more successful you can consider your writing.
 Your writing should only be as complex as is necessary to communicate your ideas effectively.

-One of the advantages of MS Word is that its Style checker picks up long sentences, underlining them in blue.
+One of the advantages of MS Word is that its style checker picks up long sentences, underlining them in blue.
 If a long, unwieldy sentence does work its way into your document, consider how you could break it up into easy-to-read parts.

 Top Tips for Tightening Your Academic Writing

-Concise is Key
+Concise is key

 When reviewing your work, keep an eye out for unnecessary conjunctions.
 If they are not necessary for the meaning of your sentence, delete them.

-Remove Redundancies
+Remove redundancies

-‘Such as (etc.)’, ‘(current) trend’ and ‘different (kinds of)’ are some examples of redundancies.
-Taking the example of ‘such as (etc.)’, ‘such as’ and ‘etc.’ have the same meaning.
+‘Such as … (etc.)’, ‘(current) trend’ and ‘different (kinds of)’ are some examples of redundancies.
+Taking the example of ‘such as … (etc.)’, ‘such as’ and ‘etc.’ have the same meaning.
 There is no need to use them both within a sentence.

 Searching for and removing redundancies from your work will help you to produce tight text.
 For more examples of common redundancies, see http://grammar.about.com/od/words/a/redundancies.htm.

-Expel the Extraneous
+Expel the extraneous

 As editors, we pay close attention to extraneous word use.
 Does X contribute to the sentence/essay?
 No?
 Why not delete it?

 Some of the most common extraneous words that end up littering student work are ‘very’ and ‘really’.
 Typically, these modifiers serve little to no purpose in an academic argument.
 Likewise, in academic writing, adverbs should be used cautiously.
 Are they really necessary?
-Does the adverb signal that a different verb would be better suited to the sentence? (e.g., instead of ‘extremely fast’, you could use ‘rapid’).
+Does the adverb signal that a different verb would be better suited to the sentence (e.g., instead of ‘extremely fast’, you could use ‘rapid’)?

-Jettison the Jargon
+Jettison the jargon

 The cartoon below illustrates why the best academic writing uses plain English.
 Enough said!